Jay1/RustPods/docs/development/manual-testing-guide.md

 2. **Test Procedure:**
    - Ensure AirPods are in case and case is closed
-   - Launch RustPods in CLI mode with: `rustpods airpods`
+   - Launch RustPods
-   - Open the AirPods case lid
+   - Open the AirPods case lid or take AirPods out of the case
-   - Verify that the AirPods are detected
+   - Verify that the AirPods are detected in the UI
    - Note battery level readings and verify they seem reasonable

 3. **Verification Steps:**